-Thanks to Katharine for suggesting Theodore as our Baby Name of the Day.
+Thanks to Katharine for suggesting our Baby Name of the Day.

-Well before chubby chipmunk Theodore Seville first appeared on television with Alvin and Simon in the 1960s, this moniker was well established.
+Long before the chubby chipmunk first appeared on television with Alvin and Simon in the 1960s, this name was well established.
 In fact, it stretches back to pre-Christian times, making the animated rodent more of a footnote than a defining figure.

-The Greek name was Theodoros and you can probably pick apart the meaning.
+In Greek, the name started out as Theodoros.
 Theos refers to god; doron means gift – God’s gift.

 He’s attracting more attention than ever nowadays.
 Theodore ranked #301 in 2007, and had climbed more than one hundred places to #197 by 2012.
 He shows no signs of slowing down, as parents look for classic choices slightly less common than William and Alexander.